-This seminar course covers the law and practice of international criminal law, primarily as it has been developed by international criminal courts and tribunals in recent years, including the International Criminal Court, International Criminal Tribunal for the former Yugoslavia, International Criminal Tribunal for Rwanda, and Special Court for Sierra Leone.
+This seminar course covers the law and practice of international criminal law, primarily as it has been developed by international criminal courts and tribunals, but also through its application in national courts throughout the world over the past century.
+The class will arm you with a sophisticated understanding of the field, which alas, seems more and more germane in the modern world.